Roof insurance claims in Ontario — what's actually covered.

 Then you pay out of pocket — no claim, no premium impact.
 We'll tell you honestly when this is the right call.
 A $1,500 repair on a $2,500 deductible policy isn't worth claiming.

-How much does the drone inspection itself cost for insurance?
+How much does the drone inspection itself cost?

 Free if you proceed with the repair through AUK Roofers.
-Otherwise we charge a flat assessment fee (typically $250–$400) for the documentation file.
-No contingency, no percentage.
+Otherwise we charge a flat assessment fee (typically $250–$400) for the full photo file.
+No contingency, no percentage of anything.

 What if I'm not sure my damage is claim-worthy?